 1. purchase of an office chair by the employer

 First of all, this is the best and most cost-effective option for you.
-If your employer provides you with an office chair (preferably an ergonomic one) for your home office, you may also use it privately in addition to your professional activities.
+If your employer provides you with an office chair (preferably an ergonomic one) for the home office, then you may also use it privately in addition to your professional activities.
 This equipment for your study is tax-free.
 This means that you do not have to declare the office chair to the tax office as a benefit in kind from your employer and pay tax on it.

 Your employer can also support your home office equipment with a subsidy of up to 1,500 euros.
 This home office allowance also covers, for example, the use of the private telephone and internet connection.
 This means that you can of course also use this lump sum to buy office furniture.
 To clarify the home office arrangements with your employer, either speak directly to the responsible person in the HR department or first contact your head of department.